Bulky Uterus with Fibroids: Causes, Symptoms, Treatments & Complications

 If a bulky uterus with fibroids is suspected, a specialist might run a thorough diagnosis in order to detect the severity.
 The specialist will recommend several diagnostic tests to confirm the severity of the condition.
 A standard diagnosis for a bulky uterus may include:

-• Physical examination: The expert will put slight pressure with the finger on the lower abdomen area to check the tenderness and swelling.
+- Physical examination: The expert will apply slight pressure with a finger to the lower abdomen to assess tenderness and swelling.

-• Pelvic examination: A bulky uterus can be diagnosed during a pelvic examination when unusual changes get noticed by the expert.
+- Pelvic examination: A bulky uterus can be diagnosed when the expert notices unusual changes during a pelvic examination.

-• Diagnostic tests: Typically, to assess the severity and damage, the expert will recommend imaging tests such as ultrasound, MRI, or hysteroscopy.
+- Diagnostic tests: To assess severity and damage, the expert typically recommends imaging tests such as ultrasound, MRI, or hysteroscopy.
 In rare cases, a biopsy is also advised to rule out other critical conditions.

 Treatments for Bulky Uterus